Certification Workshop and CEU’s

 APLD CERTIFIED LANDSCAPE DESIGNERS:

 The APLD certification program provides professional recognition to landscape designers based on established standards of excellence.
 This process encourages self-assessment by offering guidelines for achievement.
-Certification is available for Professional APLD members in good standing, who have been practicing landscape design for a minimum of two years.
+Certification is available for Qualified Professional APLD members in good standing, who have been practicing landscape design for a minimum of two years.

 APLD’s certification process is to evaluate the candidates’ submitted work.
 It is not an educational curriculum.
 The submission consists of three installed projects and requires drawings, plant list, design intent statement and photographs.

 To encourage certified members to continue their education, APLD requires recertification every three years, with 30 contact hours of continuing education units (CEUs).